department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/burial-planning/flags-and-memorial-certificates.md

 - Died on active duty after May 27, 1941
 - Served after January 31, 1955
 - Served in peacetime and left military service before June 27, 1950
 - Served in the Selected Reserves (in certain cases) or served in the military forces of the Philippines while in service of the United States.
-For more information on either of these situations, call 800-827-1000.
+For more information on either of these situations, call <span class="tel">800-827-1000</span>.

 ### How do I get a flag?